 10. Visit a festival

-Where to Eat
+Where to Eat in Milwaukee with kids

 There is no shortage of delicious food in Milwaukee and we would highly recommend Mader’s for an authentic German experience, Café Benelux for its cinnamon streusel french toast, or Milwaukee Public Market where you can find a variety of fresh food from local vendors.

 Families will like the spacious suites and free breakfast at the Residence Inn downtown.
 The DoubleTree is close to the Milwaukee Public Museum and Mader’s, has decent sized rooms and warm chocolate chip cookies on arrival (kids love that).
 The Hilton Garden Inn is located in the heart of the city and is walking distance to all attractions.
 All rooms have refrigerators and microwaves which is perfect for families on the go.